dsflow-io/dsflow/README.md

 - they are distinct from the data they process.
 - all jobs MUST take **input** and **output** parameters (or **source** / **sink** parameters), because the logic has to be independent from what it processes.
-For instance, you should be able to run the same script on local data and on distant data.
+For instance, a given job should be able to process either local data or distant data.

-### Containers
+### Containerization

-Running your data transformations (jobs) within Docker containers bring many advantages:
+Running your jobs within Docker containers bring many advantages:

 - **No more library conflicts**
 Big data tools and ML libraries keep evolving.
 Being able to run each script in an isolated environment is critical in order to avoid conflicts, and run both legacy script and cutting edge logic.
 - **Easily adopt newest Data Science tools**
-New software won't impact legacy tools.
+New tools and libraries running in containers won't break legacy software.
 - **Portability**
-Run a script on your laptop or in the cloud seamlessly.
+Execute a script on your laptop or in the cloud seamlessly.
 Stay independent from your cloud provider.
 - **Scalability**
 Each task (instance of a job) runs in its own container.
 It allows a better allocation of resources: running tasks in parallel, using a memory configuration optimized for each task.

 ### Daily partitions of data

+_\[important: this section is merely about conventions\]_

-`ds` is not only the initials of Data Science, it's also the default name for date partitions.
+The acronym `ds` not only stands for Data Science, it's also the default name for date partitions following ISO format (e.g. `my_table/ds=2017-11-27/`).

-When you store your data with daily partitions, you get immediately the following benefits:
+If you store your data with daily `ds` partitions, the meaning of it will depend on whether you deal with dimensions tables (`dim`) or fact tables (`fct`).

+#### In case of a "dimension" table:

+Each `ds` partition shall contain a whole snapshot of the table.
+For instance, `users/ds=2017-11-27/` will contain a **dump** of the `users` table made on 11/27/2017.

+It brings the following benefits:

-- versioning of your data
+- daily versioning of your data
-- keeping daily snapshots of a dataset makes it easier to compute KPIs and monitor the evolution of the
+- keeping daily snapshots of a dataset makes it easier to compute KPIs and monitor the evolution of the metrics
-- you avoid overwriting data, instead you append by creating a new partition
+- you avoid overwriting data, instead you append by creating a new partition.
+- you can safely delete older snapshots of your tables once there are no longer needed.

+Note: as a convention, such a table is prefixed with `dim_`

+#### In case of a "fact" table:

+Each `ds` partition shall contain the facts of that day.
+For instance, `transactions/ds=2017-11-27/` will contain the events the transactions logged on 11/27/2017.

-- it's an efficient way to store large datasets
+- it's a standard way to store large datasets
-- it makes it easier to optimize queries of large datasets, by selecting the `ds` range that matters.
+- it makes it easier to optimize queries of large datasets, by selecting the `ds` range that matters

+Note: as a convention, such a table is prefixed with `fct_`

+#### Meaning of `ds` partitions with dsflow:

+By default, dsflow jobs will take a single `ds` partition as input, and output to the same `ds` partition of a target table.

+#### Weekly partitions?
+Hourly partitions?

+Daily `ds` partitions are the default setting of dsflow Job Templates.
+We follow the conventions of Airflow.
+See for instance the [HivePartitionSensor](https://airflow.apache.org/code.html?highlight=%20ds#airflow.operators.HivePartitionSensor).

+Monthly, weekly, or hourly partitions are also possible.